Unicon/googleapps-grouper-provisioner/README.md

 Google Apps Grouper Provisioner
 ==============================
-> This project was developed as part of Unicon's [Open Source Support program](https://unicon.net/support).
-Professional support/integration assistance for this module is available.
+> Professional support/integration assistance for this module is available.
 For more information, visit <https://unicon.net/opensource/grouper>.

 This project is a [Grouper](http://grouper.internet2.edu/) change log consumer and full sync agent that provisions (and deprovisions) Grouper groups and subjects to a Google Apps for Education/Business domain.